 Budget Year Marine Terminal Facility Repair Description Sub cost Total Cost Main Wharf (Berth 30 Through 35) Repair of 52 spots of spalling and exposed rebar on the underside of the prestressed precast deck panels.
 Repair of 8 broken and deteriorated piles.
 Repair of 5 large holes in the sheet pile wall.
 Repair of 5 location from berth 31 to 33 of upper dock deck settling and spalling along with severely corroded utility pits. \$826,000 2 Lane Bridge Replace one girder beam anchor bolt.
 Re-stripe the deck surface.
 Replace badly corroded Inspection/Work access ladder and landing. \$70,000 Blount Island Marine Terminal 4 Lane Bridge Replace joint seal in the abutment to prevent rain water from eroding the fill and slope materials.
 Repair undermined fill and slope protection.
 Repair drainage system hangars that are corroded.
-Replace 36 liner feet of damaged railing with epoxy injection. \$22,000 \$1,200,000 Railroad Bridge Repair 1 pile with a bad spall that has exposed the internal steel reinforcement.
-Repair the non- operating navigational lights. \$19,000 07/08 Bartram Island Dike Repair Reshaping is required of 600' section of dike inner slope to prevent eminent failure of the dike wall. \$124,000 Berth 20 & 22 In berth 22, repair 5 piles that are deteriorated to a point that they are no longer structurally functional.
-On berth 20 the deck grouting on the catwalk that serves those tying up the ships has deteriorated to a point platform is unstable.
-At berth 20, 17 piles and 5 pile caps, berth 22, 27 piles and 4 pile caps require repair of large spalls and delaminated concrete.
-There are miscellaneous safety items to be corrected on both docks. \$70,000 \$22,000 \$19,000 Talleyrand Marine Terminal Main Wharf (Berth 4 Through 8) Repair of 47 piles with encasement jackets.
+Replace 38 liner feet of damaged railing with epoxy injection. \$22,000 \$1,200,000 8 Railroad Bridge Repair 1 pile with a bad spall that has exposed the internal steel reinforcement.
+Repair the non- operating navigational lights. \$19,000 07/08 Bartram Island Dike Repair Reshaping is required of 600' section of dike inner slope to prevent eminent failure of the dike wall. \$124,000 In berth 22, repair 5 piles that point that they are no longer.
+On berth 20 the deck groutin serves those tying up the shing a point platform is unstable, and 5 pile caps, berth 22, 27 require repair of large spalls concrete.
+There are miscellable corrected on both docks. \$139,000 Talleyrand Marine Terminal Main Wharf (Berth 4 Through 8) Repair of 47 piles with encasement jackets.
 Repair of 4 large holes in the sheet pile wall.
 Repair 9 large spalls on pile caps through out berth 4 through 8.
 Repair 7 large spalls on the dock face.
 Repair two large spalls on the underside of the dock deck. \$150,000 \$900,000 Dock Stations 25+25 and 26+00 Partially replace bulkhead, landside cap, batter piles, and landside crane rail piles to repair severely deteriorated bulkhead. \$750,000